Nameless Rumia's Wiki

 – Christopher Poole6)

-The website was intended to be an English analogue of Futaba Channel,7) yet this ended up being a mix of 2channel's stupidity with images.
-It wasn't the western internet's first introduction to anonymity,8) but it's certainly notable enough for housing it at such a large scale with inconsistent moderators who take a relaxed approach, which has incidentally bred a hostile and contrarian community over time.
+The website was intended to be an English analogue of Futaba Channel,7) but they ended up being a mix of 2channel's stupidity with images.
+It was *not* the western internet's first introduction to anonymity,8) but it's certainly notable enough for housing it at such a large scale, using inconsistent moderators who take a relaxed approach, which has incidentally bred a hostile and contrarian community over time.

-It's also taken a huge toll in quality since newcomers come for low-effort memes or trolling, then you have a group of people clearly unfit for society who think that politicizing everything and dropping random insults makes good conversation.
-Creativity is also pretty weak, if not dead.
-Some people say anonymity is 4chan's strongest point, but others say notoriety is why it barely stays relevant.
+It has also taken a massive toll in quality, since newcomers often come for low-effort memes or trolling, then you get maladjusted individuals who spew ragebait and random insults.
+The creativity is also pretty weak, assuming it still hasn't died yet.
+Some people claim 'anonymity' is 4chan's strongest point, but one could argue that the 'notoriety' is how it barely stays relevant.

 History